 Another player to leave Anfield this summer, Stewart Downing (5.0), could be set for a revival following his move to West Ham.
 A partnership with Andy Carroll may prove to be hugely profitable, especially with the style of football Sam Allardyce employs.
 If he can re-find the form he showed at Aston Villa, where he scored or assisted 14 goals in the 2010-11 season, he could be worth a whole lot more than his price suggests.

-In attack, Romelu Lukaku (7.5) appears to have impressed enough in preseason to earn a starting place for Chelsea, having bagged five goals over the summer.
-He would be the cheapest lead striker out of any of the top six clubs, and starts with a double game week.
-So does Villa's Andreas Weimann (5.5), a smart pickup for those in need of a cheap addition to their attacking ranks.
+In attack, Romelu Lukaku (7.5) appears to have impressed enough in pre-season to earn a starting place for Chelsea, having bagged five goals over the summer.
+He would be the cheapest lead striker out of any of the top six clubs, and starts with a double gameweek.
+So too does Villa's Andreas Weimann (5.5), a smart pick-up for those in need of a cheap addition to their attacking ranks.

 Sign up to Goal's Premier League Fantasy Football competition for the chance to win monthly prizes.
 It is simple and fast to register and pick your team, so you can start competing against friends or colleagues for the ultimate bragging rights!